 Editor's Tip: If possible, choose wool-blend felt (a mix of wool and rayon); it is more durable than synthetic felt.

 Add bling to a set of plain tea towels for a thoughtful Christmas gift.
 To add a sparkly embellishment, such as the twig design shown here, iron a rhinestone transfer (available at crafts or fabrics stores) onto a smooth-texture towel.
 Check the manufacturer's instructions before you begin.

 Editor's Tip: Choose a simple rhinestone design versatile enough to span the seasons.

 Present a bottle of wine to a friend this Christmas, complete with a stylish, personalized cuff.
 Measure the circumference of the wine bottle and add 1/2 inch.
 Cut two pieces of fabric to this measurement.
 One piece should be 3 inches wide, the other 2 inches wide.
 Add iron-on backing to each, and write a monogram or message on the narrow fabric using acrylic paint and stencils.
 Attach the wide strip to the bottle using tacky glue; let dry.
-Glue the remaining strip on top, leaving a 1/2-inch border on the above and below.
+Glue the remaining strip on top, leaving a 1/2-inch border above and below the other strip.
 Cover the seam between the two fabrics with decorative ribbon.

 Make a funky coaster or doily set from scrap fabric for an inexpensive and easy gift this Christmas.
 Tear thin strips of fabric, roll them up like a snake, and coil tightly into circles.
 Pin the strips in place and use separately as coasters, or stitch a few together for a unique doily.